mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 For more information on how to define your component localization, check out the [Translated components](/x/react-date-pickers/localization/) page.

 :::warning
-Not all locale are translating the placeholders.
+Placeholders translations depend on locale.
-Some are keeping the English letters because it is what is usually done for the dates in those languages.
+Some locales might keep using English placeholders, because that format is commonly used in a given locale.
 :::

 ### Custom toolbar format